shmup/lazyjournal/README.md

 If the current user does not have rights to read logs in the `/var/log` directory or access to Docker containers (or the containerization system is not installed), then these windows will be empty.

-Windows is not currently supported, but you can still run a project to access Docker and Postman container logs.
+Windows is not currently supported, but you can still run a project to access Docker and Podman container logs.

 ## Build